 One of the worst things about this system is that things sometimes get unusual.
-For example, the iqama renewal may get more time and without an iqama id, an expatriate can not do anything.
+For example, the iqama renewal may take more time, and without an iqama ID, an expatriate can not do anything.
 This is because the currently prevailing system, most of the time discourages the potential of Expat investors as well.

-I will tell you what, the Saudi guys or the company under which an investor Expat will be sponsored he might be good or bad.
-The good is ok but the bad is not, so it takes the investors far away from investing in KSA.
-That is the main reason for implementing the new kafala system as per Saudi vision 2030 and a new privileged iqama/green card/resident permit.
+I will tell you what, the Saudi guys or the company under which an investor Expat will be sponsored might be good or bad.
+The good is okay but the bad is not, so it takes the investors far away from investing in KSA.
+That is the main reason for implementing the new kafala system as per Saudi Vision 2030 and a new privileged iqama/green card/resident permit.

 Rights and Benefits of Saudi Green Card Holders

 The residence permit, green card, or privileged iqama holders won’t pay for the dependent fee as per the recent approval of Saudi Council Shoura.
-All changes made to Green Card will take effect on May-20th-2019 as per the approval of Saudi Council Shoura.
+All changes made to the Green Card will take effect in May as per the approval of Saudi Council Shoura.
 The Green card holder can stay in the KSA up to the next renewal of the privileged iqama with his family without any worries.